 Coffelt, T. A., Baker, M. J., & Corey, R. C. (2016).
 Business communication practices from employers’ perspectives.
 Business and Professional Communication Quarterly, 79, 300-316. doi:10.1177/2329490616644014

 Coffelt, T. A. (2015).
 Family sexual communication: Educational and relational.
 In J. Manning & C. M. Noland (Eds.), Contemporary Studies of Sexuality & Communication.
 Dubuque, IA: Kendall Hunt.

 Coffelt, T. A., & Hess, J. A. (2015).
 Sexual goals-plans-actions: Toward a sexual script in marriage.
 Communication Quarterly, 63, 21-238.

 Coffelt, T. A., & Hess, J. A. (2014).
 Sexual disclosures: Connections to relational satisfaction and closeness.
 Journal of Sex & Marital Therapy, 40, 577-591. doi: 10.1080/0092623X.2013.811449

 Coffelt, T. A., & Olson, L. O. (2014).
 No more birds and bees: A process approach to parent-child sexual communication.
 In E. L. Cohen (Ed.), Communication Yearbook, 38, (pp. 207-240).
 New York: Taylor & Francis.

 Coffelt, T. A. (2013).
 Customer service with a smile: Creating a climate where customers come first.
 In J. A. Wrench (Ed.), Workplace Communication for the 21st Century: Tools and Strategies that Impact the Bottom Line.
 Santa Barbara, CA: Praeger Publications.

-Coffelt, T. A. The past becomes present: A case study of relationship maintenance in a multigenerational family.
+Coffelt, T. A. A paragon of family ritual: The Zimmerman family reunion.
+A case study of relationship maintenance in a multigenerational family.